Prelf1992/distributed-ml-training-system/README.md

 * Commit 236: Chore: Refactor code in dependencies to resolve issue. at 2025-07-01 12:51:17
 * Commit 237: Chore: Add tests for data model for faster execution. at 2025-07-02 14:41:50
 * Commit 238: Fix: Configure CI for component to resolve issue. at 2025-07-07 10:07:27
+* Commit 239: Refactor: Update build config workflow for better readability. at 2025-07-07 16:11:39